 Although not suited for long-term problems due to the risk of over-reliance, some people are able to relieve their short-term issues (such as stress and jet lag) with sleeping pills.
 Most OTC solutions are designed to regulate the sleep-wake cycle.
 Offering antihistamines in low doses, examples include Benadryl, diphenhydramine, Unisom (doxylamine succinate), and Aleve PM.

 As well as the OTC solutions doctors may prescribe:

 - Sonata (zaleplon)

 - Restoril (temazepam)

 - Ambien (zolpidem)

-- Ambien CR (zolpidem extended release)
+- Ambien CR (zolpidem extended release).

 Since the risk of dependency is even higher with prescription drugs, it’s important to keep an open dialogue with your doctor.

 We wish you luck in resolving your sleep problems whether in yourself, a partner, a child, or even a baby.
-Try our advice and don’t hesitate to visit the doctor if it’s starting to affect your day-to-day enjoyment in life!
+Try our advice and don’t hesitate to visit the doctor if it’s starting to affect your day-to-day enjoyment of life!